sykacek/reverbationTime/README.md

 ### TESTS

 Because functions in C++ engine can be seen as generic string proccessing functions, you can use it as library.
+Results may be seen in `tests` directory, if you would like to execute the test please see [testing guide](docs/TESTING.md).